-When I was 16 years old, I paid $30 to see Kanye West premiere a music video at The Forum Arena in Inglewood, California, a video that famously only featured wax figures.
+When I was 16 years old and jobless, I used the little money I had to see Kanye West premiere a music video at The Forum Arena in Inglewood, California, a video that famously only featured wax figures.
 The event lasted roughly 45 minutes because Kanye abruptly left the arena in the middle of his DJ set.
 To this day I still don’t know why he had to leave so quickly, but I do know at the time I didn’t even care.
 I thought the whole experience was amazing, I worshiped the man and nearly everything he touched.

 When I look back, I realize that it was way too easy for me to treat this man, who formerly coined himself “Yeezus,” as an untouchable figure.
 Kanye has always been, and will most likely forever stay, a polarizing figure.
 He has never shied away from being his outspoken and eccentric, yet scarily honest self.

 There’s a distinct stereotype that most Black men in the public arenas of sports and music face, one that is often synonymous with struggle, violence and poverty.
 West, who grew up in the relatively-calm suburbs of Chicago, has never fit that mold.
 During the beginning of his career, West attempted to speak to an underrepresented middle-class section of rap fans who longed for someone to speak to their everyday experiences.
 He spoke for people who didn’t grow up having to dodge the trap house on the way home nor got rich enough to wear Canada Goose jackets.